enkidevs/curriculum/javascript/react/common-mistakes-in-react/dont-mutate-state.md

 ---
 ## Content

-Now that you know how to handle yourself with React, it is time to learn about some of the most common mistakes and how to avoid them.
+Now that you know how to start using React, it is time to learn about some of the most common mistakes and how to avoid them.

 One of the most common mistakes one can make when using React is trying to directly modify the `state`.
 In a previous workout we have discussed how the `state` is considered immutable, and some methods of updating arrays or objects were presented.
 Consider the following example: